pinglanwangyu/Principle-basedRepairSelection/README.md

 # Principle-based Repair Selection

+The objective of this project is to extract preferred repairs from inconsistent knowledge bases using specific strategies, with the classical cardinality-based strategy as the conventional approach.
+In particular, we are implementing a compatibility-based strategy that evaluates all pairs of repairs based on a criterion: a preference for repairs exhibiting higher compatibility with other repairs, implying they are 'opposed' by fewer repairs.
+The formal definition of the compatibility-based strategy will be provided in the near future.

 To download the code to your own computer, you should clone it using Git.
 To do this, run the following in your terminal: